-- (A) Upon request, an owner may surrender his or her animal to the Animal Services Officer for placement for adoption.
-Any animal which is voluntarily surrendered to or deposited with the animal shelter or the Animal Services Officer by the owner shall immediately thereafter become the property of the City.
-It shall be understood that no guarantee of placement will be made, and humane disposal will be at the discretion of the Animal Services Officer. - (B) Any owner of an animal who voluntarily surrenders an animal to the Animal Services Officer shall be subject to a fee for each animal over the age of four (4) months.
-Litters of unweaned animals or animals less than four months of age shall be considered as one animal. - (C) The surrender of an animal by an owner to the animal shelter, subsequent to impoundment for a violation of this title or any provisions of State law, shall not relieve the owner of the obligation to pay such charges as set forth in this section, prior to such surrender, plus accumulated boarding charges, veterinary charges or any other charges related to the impounding and keeping of the animal.
+- A. Upon request, an owner may surrender his or her animal to an Animal Control Officer for placement for adoption.
+Any animal which is voluntarily surrendered to or deposited with the animal shelter or an Animal Control Officer by the owner shall immediately thereafter become the property of the City.
+It shall be understood that no guarantee of placement will be made, and humane disposal will be at the discretion of an Animal Control Officer. - B. Any owner of an animal who voluntarily surrenders an animal to an Animal Control Officer shall be subject to a fee for each animal over the age of four (4) months.
+Litters of unweaned animals or animals less than four (4) months of age shall be considered as one (1) animal. - C. The surrender of an animal by an owner to the animal shelter, subsequent to impoundment for a violation of this title or any provisions of State law, shall not relieve the owner of the obligation to pay such charges as set forth in this section, prior to such surrender, plus accumulated boarding charges, veterinary charges or any other charges related to the impounding and keeping of the animal.